denpef/cv/README.md

 - Achieved 60 FPS frequency while scrolling collections by addressing app performance issues.
 - Reduced build time by 50% (from 182 to 96 sec of clean build) by improving source code.
 - Co-authored code standards for iOS team of 4 people.
-- Increased testability and reduced CI execution time by 10% by proposing and implementing RxTest/RxBlocking frameworks to testing reactive code.
+- Increased testability and reduced CI execution time by 10% by proposing and implementing RxTest/RxBlocking frameworks to test reactive code.
 - Realized app design system that allows flexible design switching between color schemes.
 - Assisted in GraphQL implementation by working with a cross-functional team of 20 people.
 - Reduced code-review time by proposing and implementing automatic code formatting.